bagustris/VIM101/README.md

   - Use fisadev to make .vimrc (disable colorscheme and neocomplcache)
 * 2019-12-20:
   - Back to plain .vimrc (only use Kite, vimtex, etc)
+* 2021-05-11:
+  - simplify; add information for using vim for simple editing